Miah is an active, energetic and talkative 7-year-old who doesn’t let anything get in her way.

 The family settled into a hotel near Children’s Hospital with the plan being checkups once a week until Miah’s birth in CHOP’s Garbose Family Special Delivery Unit (SDU).
 But just one week later, in the midst of Hurricane Sandy, Stephanie’s water broke and Miah was born at 34 weeks.

-"Babies with special needs require very specialized and experienced care, both before and after birth — and so do their mothers," said Julie S. Moldenhauer, MD, maternal-fetal medicine/reproductive genetics specialist and medical director of the Special Delivery Unit.
+"Babies with special needs require very specialized and experienced care, both before and after birth — and so do their mothers," said Julie S. Moldenhauer, MD, maternal-fetal medicine/reproductive genetics specialist, Medical Director of the Special Delivery Unit, and Director of Obstetrical Services at CHOP.
 “Traditionally, these mothers will give birth in one hospital, and their newborn will be transferred to a pediatric hospital shortly after delivery.
 The SDU changed that by allowing for mother and baby to be simultaneously cared for at one institution by a team with great experience and expertise.”

 Miah suffered severe jaundice due to an incompatibility with Stephanie’s blood type.
 But after 15 days in CHOP’s Newborn/Infant Intensive Care Unit, the jaundice cleared and the family was able to return home, now as a family of four.